feldera/feldera/docs/use_cases/fraud_detection/fraud_detection.md

 # Use Case: Real-time Feature Engineering for Credit Card Fraud Detection

-Feature engineering is the process of transforming raw data into features that better represent the underlying problem to an Machine Learning (ML) model.
-While raw data typically represents individual events such as device sensor readings, features summarize many raw events, e.g., average readings collected over a period of time.
-In practice, features are usually expressed as queries over raw data, stored in a database or data lake.

-When raw input data arrives continuously in real-time, feature computation must also be performed in real-time in order to supply the ML model with up-to-date inputs.
-For instance, predicting an IoT device failure requires analyzing its latest readings with the latency of a few seconds.
-Another classic example is predicting that a user is about to abandon their online shopping cart, which requires looking at their most recent clickstream events.

-In this article, we show how Feldera solves the real-time feature computation problem by using it to build a real-time credit card fraud detection system.
+In this article, we use Feldera to build a real-time credit card fraud detection system.
+This falls under the umbrella of real-time feature engineering, where we transform raw data (credit card and user activity) into features that better represent the underlying problem to an ML model.
 We will go through the following steps of building the application:

 * Writing SQL queries that define several interesting features, based on data